 I’m Alex Pilon, a software engineering graduate and developer.

-I’m not available for hire, but you may often find me at Ottawa Python (OPAG) meetings, Low Level Linux Users Group of Ottawa (L3GO), occasionally at the #ottbikesocial, or once in a blue moon on the suckless mailing list.
+I’m not available for hire, but you may often find me at Ottawa Python (OPAG) meetings, Low Level Linux Users Group of Ottawa (L3GO), occasionally at the #ottbikesocial.

-If you want to go for a leasurely winter bike ride in Ottawa, chat about software engineering, or talk or kvetch about work, I’m open.
+If you want to go for a leisurely winter bike ride in Ottawa, chat about software engineering, or talk or kvetch about work, I’m open.

 None meaningful.
 I’ve got personal code on GitHub, what I back up there that’s not overly ad-hoc, my work is all proprietary and professional services.